sdziallas/comp55/docs/labs/9-Github.md

 In this view,
 notice the ![origin/main](lab9media/media/originmain.png) label.
 It is attached to the commit that is the latest one that GitHub has for the main branch.
-That tag is different,
+That tag is different
-but shows how your main version is based off of the origin main and that the hackslash 2 commit that was made is the one that the server thinks is currently the most recent.
+but shows how your main version is based on the origin main and that the hackslash 2 commit that was made is the one that the server thinks is currently the most recent.
 This is also where the